-Lisa Kreutzmann is a Project Manager in the fields of water resources management as well as vulnerability and adaptation to climate change.
+Lisa Kreutzmann is a Consultant in the fields of water resources management as well as vulnerability and adaptation to climate change.
 She carries out practical research and evaluations in these areas and develops strategies and tools for sustainable water resource management.

 Lisa has extensive experience in stakeholder and usage analyses as well as the evaluation of tools for integrated water resource management – particularly with respect to climate change.
 She has experience in developing recommendations for action for European environmental and sustainability policy.
 Lisa also organized and led training sessions and workshops on adaptation measures for small and medium-sized enterprises.
 Lisa has worked in numerous regions around the world, including the MENA region and Latin America.